websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/portlet-preferences.md

 :lines: 14-34
 ```

-In the `@Component` annotation, specify the portlet to which the action class applies to with a `property` tag.
+In the `@Component` annotation, specify the portlet the action class applies to with a `property` tag.

-Add the `processAction()` method which reads in the portlet preferences from the configuration form and stores them in the database.
-In the sample portlet, the method reads in the `color` URL parameter and sets the value as a portlet preference.
+Add the `processAction()` method which reads the portlet preferences from the configuration form and stores them in the database.
+In the sample portlet, the method reads the `color` URL parameter and sets the value as a portlet preference.

 ## Add the Preference Logic